-This easy Instant Pot Hawaiian pulled pork loin recipe is amazing and perfect for any party.
-Kalua pork served as sliders or on top of rice is a tasty family dinner for all.
-Use the sauce for other meat too like our Instant Pot Hawaiian chicken or make in Ninja Foodi pressure cooker too.
+Our easy Instant Pot Hawaiian pulled pork recipe is perfect to make sliders.
+Kalua pork is like our Instant Pot Hawaiian chicken but with a pork loin cooked in a sweet and savory sauce.
+You can make in a Ninja Foodi pressure cooker too.

 This Instant Pot dinner is something I can whip together fast.
 High in protein with a whop of great flavors, everyone will love this one for sure.
 You can serve these wrapped up inside lettuce leaves as a wrap or inside little buns.
 Hawaiian rolls specifically work the best.